doctorandrewbrown/community-appliances/README.md

 - As a user I want to have a familiar experience making on-line payment for my items and have access to all the relevant details
 - As a user I want to get an email confirming my order has been placed.

-This [video](https://github.com/user-attachments/assets/79698b64-8b53-451e-a0c8-70dce84bbfa2) gives an overview of most of the main actions in the purchasing process.

 ### Registering for an Account
 - As a user I want to sign-up for an account to access useful/interesting additional features in the app